cdisc-org/usdm/README.md

 # USDM CDISC / Transcelerate DDF USDM

 This package provides an implementation of the Digital Data Flow (DDF) CDISC / TransCelerate Unified Study Definitions Model (USDM).
-Two main parText string are provided:
+Two main parts are provided:

 - Within the `usdm_model` directory are a set of classes reflecting the USDM model as transported using the DDF USDM API
 - Within the `usdm_excel` directory is a class, `USDMExcel`, that can be used to import an entire study definition from an excel file and build the equivalent json as defined by the API